ministryofjustice/tax-tribunals-fees/README.md

 ### .env.test

-There is a sensible `.env.test` checked into the app already.
-Please do not commit changes to it without consulting with the team.
+If you need a sensible `.env.test`, you can copy over the example from `.env.test.example`.

 ### Nokogiri installation issues on OSX